Pinoy Big Brother: Connect: House

 The Pinoy Big Brother house was refurnished with new furniture in the living room, the bedroom, and the dining area.
-There were no major changes in the house interior, which still follows the original layour used in Pinoy Big Brother: Otso.
+There were no major changes in the house interior, which still follows the original layout used in Pinoy Big Brother: Otso.
 The house façade was decorated with Christmas decorations due to Christmas already drawing near at the start of the season.

 Theme song

-This season's theme song is "Connected Na Tayo" performed and written by Otso ex-housemates Jem Macatuno, Shawntel Cruz, Lie Reposposa and Kiara Takahashi where, just like the preceding season's theme song "Otso Na!", most elements (including the chorus) from Orange and Lemons's "Pinoy Ako," the franchise's theme song, were included in the song.
+This season's theme song is "Connected Na Tayo" performed and written by Otso ex-housemates Jem Macatuno, Shawntel Cruz, Lie Reposposa and Kiara Takahashi where, just like the preceding season's theme song "Otso Na!", most elements (including the chorus) from Orange and Lemons' "Pinoy Ako," the franchise's theme song, were included in the song.

 The season's eviction theme song was performed, written, and produced by Jem Macatuno entitled "Bagong Simula."
 Both songs are included in the album "Connected Na Tayo (Ang Soundtrack Ng Bahay Mo Vol. 2)".

 Housemates

 A week prior to the entry of the first 12 housemates, the identities of two housemates were revealed daily via It's Showtime! and TV Patrol.
 Officially, the first 12 housemates entered during the premiere night of the show on December 6, 2020.
 Among them, 6 were adults, while the remaining 6 were teenagers.

-It was later announced that 6 more housemates will soon be introduced in the upcoming episodes after accomplishing their mandatory 14-day quarantine.
+It was later announced that six more housemates will soon be introduced in the upcoming episodes after accomplishing their mandatory 14-day quarantine.
 Three of the additional housemates were already pre-selected and were completing their own isolation periods before their entry, including one from France whose travel to the Philippines in order to compete was facilitated by the production staff.
 The other three were selected via Kumu; they vied among 117 hopefuls in various series of livestream challenges in three different stages.
 The selection process began on December 6 and ended on December 26.
 As of January 24, 2021, the three new housemates have already entered the House, after completing the required health clearances, including mandatory quarantine, psychological test, and COVID-19 test.